sguzman/math-brag/README.md

 # Stuff
 - Linear Homotopy `(1-a)*f[x]+ a*g[x]`
 - Multiplicative Mixture vs Additive Mixture
- - The first is interwoven.
-The second is isolated chunks
+  - The first is interwoven: ABABABABA.
+The second is isolated chunks: AAAAABBBBBB
 - Using the dot-product to determine functional resonance